LouisBarranqueiro/hexo-theme-tranquilpeak/docs/developer.md

 - **about.js** : Fade out the blog and let drop the about card of the author and vice versa
 - **archives-filter.js** : Filter posts by using their date on archives page : `/archives`
 - **categories-filter.js** : Filter posts by using their categories on archives page : `/categories`
+- **codeblock-resizer.js** : Resize codeblocks to fit the screen width
 - **fancybox.js.js** : Run Fancybox plugin
 - **header.js** : Hide the header when the user scrolls down, and show it when he scrolls up
 - **image-gallery.js** : Resize all images of an image-gallery